Sailesh-Singh/Cloud-Practitioner/Getting Started with Storage/README.md

     <small><strong><i>Amazon S3 Storage classes</i></strong></small>
     </p>

     Amazon S3 storage classes support virtually every storage use case from backup and recovery, to archive and digital preservation, to data lakes, business critical applications, and analytics.
-Storage class are based on the data access, resiliency, and cost requirements of your workloads.
+Storage class are based on the data access, resiliency, and cost requirements of our workloads.

     +   ##### Amazon S3 Standard
     +   ##### Amazon S3 Standard-infrequent Access(IA)